^

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

-Dehydration of the body is hyperosmolar, when water is lost more than electrolytes.
-This dehydration of the body can be noted with insufficient intake of liquid (dryness), a significant loss of water through the gastrointestinal tract (copious diarrhea, intake of laxatives), kidneys (diuretic, diabetes insipidus), skin (profuse sweating), respiratory tract (intense breathing) , in cases of intensive therapy with the administration of hyperosmolar solutions or in the case of insufficient replenishment of the disturbed hydrobalance.
-Symptoms of cellular dehydration (expressed thirst, increased temperature, body, nervous system disorders) and extracellular dehydration (moderate hypotension, tachycardia, dry mucous membranes, decreased skin turgor, oliguria) are noted.
-Blood pressure and CVP decrease moderately, the signs of blood thickening appear to the forefront: an increase in hemoglobin, hematocrit, and blood protein.
-Signs of hyperosmolarity: increased osmolality of plasma and urine, increased sodium levels.
-A metabolic acidosis, quite pronounced, often decompensated, is accompanied by azotemia.
+Hyperosmolar dehydration, when more water is lost than electrolytes.
+This dehydration may occur with insufficient fluid intake (dry eating), significant water loss through the gastrointestinal tract (profuse diarrhea, laxative intake), kidneys (diuretics; diabetes insipidus), skin (profuse sweating), respiratory tract (intensive breathing), in cases of intensive therapy with the introduction of hyperosmolar solutions or with insufficient replenishment of the disturbed hydrobalance.
+Symptoms of cellular dehydration (pronounced thirst, increased body temperature; nervous system disorders) and extracellular dehydration (moderate hypotension, tachycardia, dry mucous membranes, decreased skin turgor, oliguria) are observed.
+Blood pressure and central venous pressure decrease moderately, signs of blood thickening come to the fore: increased hemoglobin, hematocrit, blood protein.
+Signs of hyperosmolarity: increased plasma and urine osmolarity, increased sodium levels.
+Metabolic acidosis, quite pronounced, often decompensated, accompanied by azotemia.

-Dehydration of the body is hypo-osmolar, when electrolytes are lost more than water.
-This happens with the loss of electrolytes through the gastrointestinal tract, skin, kidneys, with adrenal insufficiency, certain types of injuries, fistulas, with intravenous administration of a large number of hypoosmolar solutions.
-The signs of cellular hyperhydration come to the forefront: vomiting, convulsions, edema of the brain, lungs, coma.
+Hypoosmolar dehydration, when electrolytes are lost more than water.
+This occurs with electrolyte loss through the gastrointestinal tract, skin, kidneys, adrenal insufficiency, some types of trauma, fistulas, and with intravenous administration of large amounts of hypoosmolar solutions.
+Signs of cellular hyperhydration come to the fore: vomiting, convulsions, cerebral edema, pulmonary edema, coma.
 Signs of extracellular dehydration are also expressed: hypotension, tachycardia, heart failure, oliguria, metabolic and respiratory acidosis, azotemia.
-Characteristic decrease in osmolarity of plasma and urine, a decrease in the level of sodium in the plasma.
+A decrease in plasma and urine osmolarity and a decrease in plasma sodium levels are characteristic.

-In all cases of dehydration, the patient should be referred to or transferred to the intensive care unit.
+In all cases of dehydration, the patient should be referred or transferred to the intensive care unit.

 Who to contact?